tkouhsari-harness/rocketmq/README.md

 support authentication, and encryption and decryption of data sent across the network between services.

-FIXME: Change for Bootstrap PR1
+FIXME: Change for Bootstrap PR1 test